4321ba/Galaxy_Jukebox/README.md

 ### Batch converting

-There is a quick little script included for converting one or more files: you can paste the `.nbs` files inside the root folder (`Galaxy_Jukebox` or `Galaxy_Jukebox-main` probably), and double click `batch_convert.py`.
+There is a quick little script included for converting one or more files: you can paste the `.nbs` files inside the root folder (`Galaxy_Jukebox` or `Galaxy_Jukebox-main` probably), and double click `batch_convert.py` there.

 If everything is setup correctly, soon you should see the output files in the same directory (it takes a couple of seconds for the conversion).